Verrucas Causes & How To Get Rid of Verrucas Naturally

 Different types of warts & their signs and symptoms

-1. Common Warts are also known as seed warts while their official name is verruca vilgaris.
-These tiny skin bumps are usually found on the hands and they have a rough surface with a minute cauliflower appearance.
-They will gradually grow larger and thicken, taking some four to six months.
+- Common Warts are also known as seed warts; their official name is verruca vilgaris.
+These tiny skin bumps are usually found on the hands and have a rough surface with a minute cauliflower appearance.
+They will gradually grow larger and thicken, lasting four to six months.
 They are unlikely to cause any discomfort.
-You may be able to see small black dots which are actually clotted blood vessels.
+You may see tiny black dots, which are clotted blood vessels.

-2. Filiform warts are also known as facial warts and they have the official name of verruca filiformis.
-They usually appear on the lips or eyelids with a narrow and long appearance and can be flesh-colored, brown, yellow or pink.
+- Filiform warts are also known as facial warts and have the official name of verruca filiformis.
+They usually appear on the lips or eyelids with a narrow and long appearance and can be flesh-colored, brown, yellow, or pink.

-3. Periungual warts or subungual warts normally grow around the fingernails and toenails.
-When they first appear, they are very small and just the size of a pinhead.
-They are translucent, smooth and barely visible.
+- Periungual warts or subungual warts typically grow around the fingernails and toenails.
+When they first appear, they are tiny and just the size of a pinhead.
+They are translucent, smooth, and barely visible.
 Within a few weeks, they can grow to the size of a pea with a rougher and cauliflower appearance.
+As they grow, they can expand in different clusters and cause fungal infection beneath the nail plate.
 Irregular bumps can also appear around the wart, affecting the growth of the nails and even causing them to separate from the nail bed.
-As they grow, they can expand in different clusters and even cause fungal infection beneath the nail plate.

-4. Flat warts are also known as plane warts or juvenile warts with the official name of verruca plana.
-Flat warts are small, just the size of a pin head with the top being flat.
+- Flat warts are also known as plane warts or juvenile warts with the official name of verruca plana.
+Flat warts are small, just the size of a pinhead, with the top flat.
 They mostly appear in children and teenagers.
-They usually appear on the face, the forehead or on the back of the hands, the neck and on the arms.
-These tiny bumps grow in clusters or groups with sometimes as many as one hundred.
-They are skin colored or pink, light brown or yellow and smooth to the touch.
+They usually appear on the face, the forehead, or the back of the hands, the neck, and the arms.
+These tiny bumps grow in clusters or groups, sometimes as many as one hundred.
+They are skin colored or pink, light brown or yellow, and smooth to the touch.

-5. Mosaic warts are also known as recalcitrant plantar warts, forming clusters in a mosaic way on the feet and are often mistaken for calluses.
-They can be a bit painful when walking or standing.
-Like many other types of warts, they have tiny spots which are broken blood vessels.
+- Mosaic warts are also known as recalcitrant plantar warts, forming clusters in a mosaic way on the feet and are often mistaken for calluses.
+Like many other warts, they have tiny spots and broken blood vessels.
+They can be painful when walking or standing.

 How can you prevent warts and verrucas?

-- By boosting your immune system.
-Warts will often appear when you are not 100% well - overtired, sick or just worn down.
-Good quality sleep is important as well as regular exercise.
+- By boosting your immune system—warts often appear when you are not 100% healthy - overtired, sick, or worn down.
+Good quality sleep is essential, as well as regular exercise.
 Look for other ways to boost your immune system.

-- By stopping their spread.
-Warts can be spread from person to person and also around your own body through touch.
+- By stopping their spread—warts can spread from person to person and around your body through touch.
 For example, if you touch your wart and then touch another part of your body before washing your hands, you may spread warts - and notice new warts appearing just days later.